cerb/cerb.github.io/_guides/integrations/azure/office365.md

 ---
 title: Integrate with Office365
 excerpt: A step-by-step guide for integrating Cerb and Office365.
+summary: This page provides a detailed guide on integrating Cerb with Office365 by configuring an Azure app and setting up Cerb.
+It includes step-by-step instructions for creating a new app and client secret in Azure, as well as creating a connected service and account in Cerb.
+The guide is designed to help users automate tasks using Azure APIs with Cerb bots.
+It concludes with a reference to further steps for authenticating an Office365 mailbox using XOAUTH2.
 permalink: /guides/integrations/azure/office365/
 social_image_url: /assets/images/guides/azure/cerb-and-azure.png
 layout: integration